monsterappetizer/github-slideshow/_posts/0000-01-02-monsterappetizer.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our third page!"
 ---
-Your text
+Enter something new
-Use the left arrow to go back!
+Use the right arrow to proceed!